Central American Journey

 Honduras: British nationals don’t need to get a visa in advance to enter Honduras, but can get a 30 day tourist visa on arrival.

-Costa Rica: British nationals will not require a visa in order to enter Costa Rica, and can remain in the country as a visitor for up to three months.
+Costa Rica: British nationals will not require a visa in order to enter Costa Rica, and can remain in the country as a visitor for up to 90 days.

-As this trip crosses national borders, please be prepared to pay some border fees for certain countries ranging from USD1 to USD38.
+As this trip crosses national borders, please be prepared to pay some border fees for certain countries.

 Certain Central American countries may require specific vaccinations for entry, such as the Yellow Fever vaccination.
 You should also speak to your GP or Travel Clinic before travel for the most up to date information.